Jembe/jembe/docs/quickstart.rst

 Making Hello World Dynamic
 ==========================

+Now let's allow a user to change its name by:

--  Use Component **state variable** to represent the current state of Component.
+-  Using Component **state variable** to store his name,
--  Allow a user to update Component **state** by interacting with HTML input field.
+-  and HTML Input field to update his name stored in Component **state**.

 .. code-block:: python